vvscode/docs/docs/verification/verification-for-ios/verification-ios-troubleshooting-and-faq.md

 ---
-title: "Troubleshooting and FAQ"
+title: Troubleshooting and FAQ
-excerpt: ""
+excerpt: ''
 ---
 **Q**: Does the Sinch SDK handle network connectivity errors?